wasquith-usgs/percSVexp/gwanalog/README.md

 This directory is designed to document source code used in the study of the importance of support vectors of Support Vector Machines (SVMs) in an draft academic paper (Asquith, 2019).
 The script `ProbSVMexp.R` requires the external _R_ packages **kernlab** and **mgcv**.
 These can be found on the Comprehensive R Archive Network (CRAN) (https://cran.r-project.org).
 The script is technically demanding and to be seen by users as a recipe of sorts for some research ideas on part of the author.

-The script is set up with a seeds on the random number generated as `set.seed()` for purposes of fostering reproducibility.
 The author used an interactive session to compute the results and then port them to the **LaTeX** sources of the paper.
 Specifically, the author's manner of operation to support the Asquith (2019) paper is to change the seed to different values (2,3,4) and rerun the script.
 This manner of operation means than with each pass various output facts or results are then retained for the narrative in the paper.
 This is not an ideal situation but further design of interface is beyond the scope of this research software and scope of documentation.
 The order of operation of the script closely follows the greater narrative and mathematical presentation in the aforementioned paper.

 The script reports many helpful messages to the console.
 These report material that is included in tables or narrative of the paper.
 The tables are identified by their labels in the LaTeX source of the paper.
 For example, `tab:wholemodel` refers to what is table 1 in the manuscript.
 The script is also important because it creates portable document format (PDF) figures along a relative path (up and down) at `../draftfigures`.
 Therein, the figures `figNN*.pdf` where `NN` is 01, 02, ..., 08 for the eight figure numbers.